• REVERSE MORTGAGE INFO

 Your Home Must Be Your Primary

 • If you fail to pay your real estate taxes or homeowner's insurance or neglect to maintain your home, you could lose your home.
 You and the lender will ascertain if setting up a LESA, Life Expectancy Set Aside at the outset for taxes and insurance will be in your best interest.
-You will not have to worry about paying these; the lender, from the set aside, will pay them for you
+You will not have to worry about paying these; the lender will pay them for you

 Your Home Must Be Your Primary